patternfly/patternfly-ai-coding/documentation/guidelines/styling-standards.md

 ## Essential Do's and Don'ts

 ### ✅ Do's
-- Use PatternFly v6 classes exclusively
+- Use proper PatternFly component composition (PageSection, Stack, Grid, ActionGroup)
-- Prefer component props and API for styling before using utility classes
+- Leverage component props for spacing, borders, and layout (Table borders, ActionGroup spacing)
+- Use PatternFly v6 components and design patterns exclusively
-- Use utility classes minimally, with comments explaining their necessity
+- Use utility classes only as a last resort when composition and props aren't sufficient
-- Use PatternFly design tokens for custom styles
+- Use PatternFly design tokens for any custom styles
 - Test responsive behavior on different screen sizes
-- Follow mobile-first responsive patterns

 ### ❌ Don'ts
-- Over-rely on utility classes to force component appearance
+- Use utility classes for basic layout when proper component composition exists
+- Skip using component props in favor of utility classes
 - Mix PatternFly versions
 - Override PatternFly component internals
 - Use hardcoded values instead of design tokens
-- Create custom CSS when utilities exist
+- Create custom layout when PatternFly layout components exist
-- Ignore responsive design requirements

 ## Quick Reference
 - **[PatternFly Utilities](https://www.patternfly.org/utilities)** - Complete utility documentation